 First, what is a business valuation?

-A business valuation is the process of assigning an economic value—that is, a dollar amount—to your business.
+A business valuation is a process of assigning an economic value—that is, a dollar amount—to your business.
 As I mentioned, this is helpful to have if you’re considering your exit.
 You may also wish to get a valuation of your business if you’re planning your estate or vetting values for a merger or acquisition.
 You will be required to get a valuation if you’re transitioning your business to an ESOP.

 In most cases, the value of your company is the value of its future income potential to the buyer.
 Determining this involves looking beyond your company’s hard assets to intangibles such as customer relationships.